aertslab/arboreto/docs/userguide.rst

 Concretely, the user will be exposed to one or more of following dependencies:

 * Pandas_ or NumPy_: the user is expected to provide the input data in an expected format.
 Pandas_ and NumPy_ are well equipped with functions for data preprocessing.
 * Dask.distributed_: to run Arboretum on a cluster, the user is responsible for setting up a network of a scheduler and workers.
 * scikit-learn_: relevant for advanced users only.
 Arboretum can run "DIY" inference where the user provides their own parameters for the Random Forest or Gradient Boosting regressors.

 Input / Output
 --------------

-Arboretum accepts as input:
+**INPUT**

 * an expression matrix (rows = observations, columns = genes)
+    * either a Pandas_ DataFrame_ or a NumPy_ ndarray_
-* (optionally) a list of gene names in the expression matrix
+* a list of gene names corresponding to the columns of the expression matrix
+    * optional
-* (optionally) a list of transcription factors (a.k.a.
+* a list of transcription factors (a.k.a.
 TFs)

-Arboretum returns as output:
+    * optional

+**OUTPUT**

+* regulatory links
-* a Pandas_ DataFrame_ (DF) with columns ``['TF', 'target', 'importance']``
+    * a Pandas_ DataFrame_ ``['TF', 'target', 'importance']``

 .. _`net1_expression_data.tsv`: https://github.com/tmoerman/arboretum/tree/master/resources/dream5/net1/net1_expression_data.tsv
 .. _`net1_transcription_factors.tsv`: https://github.com/tmoerman/arboretum/tree/master/resources/dream5/net1/net1_transcription_factors.tsv